top of page

 Discounted tickets are available on request, conditions for helpers see below.

 Children and young people under 18 are admitted free of charge.
-Children aged 6-12 pay 5 euros per meal, and young people 12 and over pay 10 euros.
+Children aged 6-11 pay 5 euros per meal, and young people 12 and over pay 10 euros.
 Breakfast is free.
-Meal vouchers are available at the entrance.
+Meal vouchers are available at the info booth.

 Would you like to help?